gonzalezg5481/Computer-Science-Class/journal.md

 my plan for today is to 2 more tracy the turle lessons.
 # 9/8
 My plan for today is to do 3 tracy the turtle lessons.
+# 9/11
+My plan for today is to do 3 Tracy the tutrtle lessons.